-A social worker spends time collating a report for a guardianship tribunal hearing, including gathering information from the patient's friends and family, liaising with Centrelink and writing the report.
+A social worker prepared a report for a guardianship tribunal hearing.
+This includes gathering information from the patient's friends and family, liaising with Centrelink.

 Outcome: the patient is not present and therefore these interactions do not meet the definition of a non-admitted patient service event.